 - Information Technology: concerned with how computers and telecommunications equipment work, and how they may be applied to the storage, retrieval, transmission and manipulation of data.

-- Digital Literacy: the ability to effectively, responsibly, safely and critically navigate, evaluate and create digital artefacts using a range of digital technologies.
+- Digital Literacy: the ability to effectively, responsibly, safely and critically navigate, evaluate and create digital artifacts using a range of digital technologies.

 Our scheme of work covers all these aspects and equips pupils to use computational thinking and creativity to understand and change the world.
 It develops pupils understanding of programming and computer science while also providing opportunities for creative and collaborative work.